fd-col/fd-col.github.io/_posts/2023-02-26-1CNN framework.md

-  Meanwhile, the results concerning the last case study differ from the previous two because the models are generated through datasets related to a construction site, and then tested on datasets from another construction site; Here it has been experienced that a substantial increase (double or more) of the real data provided to the model for training, for example, from merging the datasets of two flights, brings an increase in overall predictions accuracy with less imbalance between the minority classes.</p>
+  Meanwhile, the results concerning the last case study differ from the previous two because the models are generated through datasets related to a construction site, and then tested on datasets from another construction site; Here it has been experienced that a substantial increase (double or more) of the real data provided to the model for training, for example, from merging the datasets of two flights, brings an increase in overall predictions accuracy with less imbalance between the minority classes.